-SECTION 1 Introduction 7 Section 1.1 You are enrolled in Bright Advantage Flex Choice (PPO), which is a Medicar PPO Section 1.2 What is the Evidence of Coverage booklet about?
+SECTION 1 Introduction 7 Section 1.1 You are enrolled in Bright Advantage Flex Choice (PPO), which is a Medica ire PPO 7 Section 1.2 What is the Evidence of Coverage booklet about?
 7 Section 1.3 Legal information about the Evidence of Coverage 7 SECTION 2 What makes you eligible to be a plan member?
 8 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
 8 Section 2.3 Here is the plan service area for Bright Advantage Flex Choice (PPO) 8 Section 2.4 U.S. citizen or lawful presence 9 SECTION 3 What other materials will you get from us?
-9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory: Your guide to all providers in the plan's network 10 Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network 10 Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for Bright Advantage Flex Choice (PPO) 12 Section 4.1 How much is your plan premium?
+9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory: Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for Bright Advantage Flex Choice (PPO) 12 Section 4.1 How much is your plan premium?
 12 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 12 Section 5.1 What is the Part D "late enrollment penalty"?
 12 Section 5.2 How much is the Part D late enrollment penalty?
-13 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 13 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?.
+13 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 13 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 14 SECTION 6 Do you have to pay an extra Part D amount because of your income?
 15 Section 6.1 Who pays an extra Part D amount because of income?
 15 Section 6.2 How much is the extra Part D amount?
 15 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
 15 Section 6.4 What happens if you do not pay the extra Part D amount?
 15 SECTION 7 More information about your monthly premium 15

-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 16 Section 7.2 Can we change your monthly plan premium during the year?
-18 SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 19 Section 10.1 Which plan pays first when you have other insurance?
-19
+Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty Section 7.2 Can we change your monthly plan premium during the year?
+18 SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 SECTION 9 Section 9.1 We protect the privacy of your personal health information We make sure that your health information is protected Section 9.1 19

-SECTION 1 Introduction Section 1.1 You are enrolled in Bright Advantage Flex Choice (PPO), which is a Medicare PPO
+Section 1.1 You are enrolled in Bright Advantage Flex Choice (PPO), which is a Medicare PPO